 Stocks that are "thinly traded" or events occurring when a foreign market is closed but the Exchange is open may create a situation where a market quote would not be readily available.
-When a market quote is not readily available, the security's value is based on "fair value" as determined by procedures adopted by the Board.
-The Board will periodically review the reliability of the Fund's fair value methodology.
+When a market quote is not readily available, the security's value is based on "fair value" as determined by the Adviser as valuation designee.
 The Fund may hold portfolio securities, such as those traded on foreign exchanges that trade on weekends or other days when the Fund's shares are not priced.
 Therefore, the value of the Fund's shares may change on days when shareholders will not be able to purchase or redeem shares.